Presymplectic geometry and Liouville sectors with corners and its monoidality: Introduction

 its ideal boundary as a contact manifold equipped with the contact \emph{distribution} $\xi_\infty$ canonically induced by the Liouville form $\lambda$.
 (See \cite{giroux}.
 We recall that there is no contact \emph{form} on $\del_\infty M$ canonically induced from $\lambda$.)

+We will assume \emph{$M$ is $C^3$-tame} in the sense of \cite{choi-oh:quasiisometry} which will be needed for the study of the question \cite[Question 2.6]{gps} in Section \ref{sec:GPS-question}.
+Throughout this paper, by ``near infinity,'' we mean ``on the complement on some compact subset of $M$.''

-\begin{defn}[Liouville $\sigma$-sectors] We say a Liouville manifold with boundary $(M,\lambda)$ is a {\em Liouville $\sigma$-sector} if the following hold: \begin{enumerate}[(a)] \item The Liouville vector field $Z$ of $M$ is outward pointing along $\del M$, and is tangent to $\del M$ at infinity. \item $\del_\infty M \cap \del M$ is the boundary of $\del_\infty M$, and is convex (as a hypersurface of the contact manifold $\del_\infty M$). \item The canonical projection map $\pi:\del M \to \cN_{\del M}$ (to the leaf space of the characteristic foliation) admits a continuous section, and has fibers abstractly homeomorphic to $\RR$. \end{enumerate} \end{defn} The condition (\ref{item. foliation section}) in this definition is the difference from that of the \emph{Liouville sector} of \cite{gps} and is responsible for our naming of \emph{Liouville $\sigma$-sectors} where $\sigma$ stands either for `section' or for `sectional'.
+\begin{defn}[Liouville $\sigma$-sectors] We say a Liouville manifold with boundary $(M,\lambda)$ is a {\em Liouville $\sigma$-sector} if the following holds: \begin{enumerate}[(a)] \item The Liouville vector field $Z$ of $M$ is tangent to $\del M$ near infinity. \item $\del_\infty M \cap \del M$ is the boundary of $\del_\infty M$, and is convex (as a hypersurface of the contact manifold $\del_\infty M$). \item The canonical projection map $\pi:\del M \to \cN_{\del M}$ (to the leaf space of the characteristic foliation) admits a continuous section, and has fibers abstractly homeomorphic to $\RR$. \end{enumerate} \end{defn} The condition (\ref{item. foliation section}) in this definition is the difference from that of the \emph{Liouville sector} of \cite{gps} and is responsible for our naming of \emph{Liouville $\sigma$-sectors} where $\sigma$ stands either for `section' or for `sectional'.
 It can be replaced by the contractibility of fibers.
 (See Corollary \ref{cor:contractible-fiber}.)
+We will also show in Corollary \ref{cor:trivial-CD} that the line bundle $\cD_{\del M}$ appearing in this definition is trivial.